lukrycyfa/events-and-ticket-management/README.md

 ```bash
 dfx ledger --network local transfer --amount <cost/10**8: nat64> --fee 0 --memo nat64 <EVENT MANAGER ACCOUNT-ID>
 ```
-- the above command will return a block number, you will be needing that to get the purchased ticket
+- the above command will return a block number, you will need that to get the purchased ticket

 - Buy A ticket
 ```bash
 $ dfx canister call be2us-64aaa-aaaaa-qaabq-cai makePayment '('eventId', 'ticketclassId')'
 ```
-- Returns a payment information you will be needing the memo in the information for the next call. the `PAYMENT_RESERVATION_PERIOD` is 3 mins enough to complete the transaction.
+- Returns payment information you will need the memo in the information for the next call. the `PAYMENT_RESERVATION_PERIOD` is 3 mins enough to complete the transaction.

-- Complete Payment And get Ticket with aquired information.
+- Complete Payment And get a Ticket with acquired information.

-- Get the managers Principal
+- Get the manager's Principal
 ```bash
 dfx identity get-principal --identity <MANAGERS IDENTITY>
 ```